-About Us: Conservation, Education, Recreation Sycamore’s scenic headquarters lives the mission: it’s located on 12 protected acres.
-Photo by Patrick Petro.
-Sycamore Land Trust protects and restores the beautiful natural heritage of southern Indiana.
+About Us: Conservation, Education, Recreation Sycamore Land Trust protects and restores the beautiful natural heritage of southern Indiana.
 Our nature preserves offer opportunities for outdoor recreation and environmental education.
-Sycamore is a regional non-profit organization founded in 1990.
-As of March 2015, we have protected more than 90 properties totaling over 8,400 acres.
-We conserve land through ownership or holding conservation easements to limit harmful uses while allowing land to remain in private ownership (for details, see Preserve Your Land).
-Sycamore also operates an Environmental Education Program that helps connect people of all ages to nature.
-Find out more about how Sycamore works in this Snapshot (1 KB, PDF).
-Contact Info & Staff Directory here Frequently Asked Questions You asked, we answer!
-What exactly is a land trust?
+Sycamore is a nonprofit organization founded in 1990.
+As of January 2017, we have protected 100 properties totaling more than 9,000 acres.
+We protect land through ownership or holding conservation easements to limit harmful uses while allowing land to remain in private ownership (for details, see Preserve Your Land).
+In addition to owning land, we also steward the land by managing restoration projects.
+Learn more about land stewardship from a recent article in our newsletter, The Twig.
+Sycamore also operates an Environmental Education Program that connects people of all ages to nature.
+Learn more about Sycamore in our Snapshot (PDF).
+Contact us!
+View our Staff Directory.
+Great Egret, photographed at Eagle Slough by Steve Gifford Frequently Asked Questions What is a land trust?
 A land trust is a nonprofit organization that conserves land by acquisition or by holding conservation easements.
-Land trusts are currently the fastest growing segment of the conservation community, with over 1,700 land trusts across the U.S. The Land Trust Alliance serves as an umbrella organization for land trusts, and Sycamore Land Trust is a member of the Alliance.
+Not all land trusts operate exactly the same, but in Sycamore’s case, we don’t just acquire the land and hope everything turns out ok.
+We manage active restoration projects, monitor wildlife and plant health, and build trails on certain public preserves for health and enjoyment.
+Land trusts are currently the fastest-growing segment of the conservation community, with over 1,700 land trusts across the U.S. The Land Trust Alliance serves as an umbrella organization for land trusts, and Sycamore Land Trust is a member of the Alliance.
+Why is land conservation important?
+It’s no secret that climate change affects all of us.
+While the impacts seem to be increasing, people are coming together in great numbers to solve the problems we face.
+Land conservation is an important part of this response, because protecting nature is one of the best ways to ensure a healthy climate.
+Land conservation projects that are strategic about the types of habitats they protect can have tremendous impacts, such as: clean water healthy soil for farming increased biodiversity, which strengthens ecosystems more habitat options for endangered and protected species healthy native plants for pollinators, on which our crops depend clean air from mature forests balanced ecosystems free from the effects of invasive species Learn more about how we protect land.
 What is a conservation easement?
 A conservation easement is a legal agreement between a landowner and a land trust or government agency that permanently limits uses of the land in order to protect its conservation values.
 It allows the landowner to continue to own and use his/her land and to sell it or pass it on to heirs, with the restrictions in place.
-More details… Are your properties open to the public?
-Many of our preserves are indeed open to the public!
-You are welcome to visit many of the properties we own, which are listed here.
-The properties that we protect via conservation easement remain in private ownership and are not open to the public.
+More details… Click to enlarge.
 What areas does Sycamore cover?
 Our service area includes 26 southern Indiana counties, from Martinsville down to the Ohio River, and from Vincennes in the west to New Albany in the east.
 For land trusts serving other areas of Indiana, see our Indiana Land Trusts page.
-Do I have to own land to be part of Sycamore Land Trust?
-This is a really common misconception.
-No, Sycamore Land Trust is for everyone!
-A land trust operates on the premise that I can’t buy 1,000 acres by myself, and chances are neither can you.
-But 1,000 of us together can!
-People from across the political spectrum and of varying financial means are critical in helping Sycamore protect more greenspace for us all to enjoy.
-Where do you get the funds to protect land?
-Private donors are the primary source of funding for our work!
-Your donations are critical for acquiring land and performing ongoing stewardship for the land we already protect.
-We also tap into foundation grants and special matching funds for land acquisition from government.
-The federal EIN for Sycamore Land Trust is 35-1830637.
-How do landowners find out about Sycamore?
-Most landowners come to us via the Internet or word of mouth.
-There are also many cases where we reach out to people who own particularly high quality land or land near our existing preserves, just to let them know they have options if at some point they are interested in preserving their land.
 How does Sycamore decide which properties to protect?
-Sycamore protects all different types of land.
+Sycamore protects many different types of land.
 Each property is evaluated individually after careful consideration of its resources and qualities.
 Depending on the property, sometimes one factor alone is significant enough to merit protection, such as critical habitat for rare and threatened wildlife or plants.
 Other times several factors contribute to the property’s conservation value.
 Generally, we consider whether a property: includes important natural habitat for wildlife and plants, or buffers important habitat. is in a relatively natural, undisturbed condition. is adjacent or close to land already protected by Sycamore. is adjacent or close to public land or other permanently protected private land. is in active farming or other agricultural use. includes or protects a significant river, stream or wetland. is large enough that its conservation values will likely remain intact despite possible future changes in adjoining land use.
-We’re All in This Together Click here to see the rest of our videos on YouTube.
-Our office is located in a beautiful house donated by Lynton K. and Helen Caldwell.
+Find more answers here: Visit a nature preserve Support Sycamore Financial information Environmental education FAQs in detail (PDF) Amy Weingartner Branigin Peninsula Preserve on Lake Monroe.
+Photo by John Lawrence Our office is located in a beautiful house donated by Lynton K. and Helen Caldwell.
 Photos and stories of Cedar Crest are featured in this scrapbook (click to view).